 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of RIT, see our tuition and fees and room and board pages.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At RIT, approximately 68% of students took out student loans averaging $8,753 a year.
 That adds up to $35,012 over four years for those students.

 The student loan default rate at RIT is 3.3%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do RIT Graduates Make?students who graduate with a bachelor's degree recipients from RIT make around $62,400 per year during the early years of their employment.
+How Much Money Do RIT Graduates Make?students who graduate with a bachelor's degree from RIT make about $62,400 a year during their first few years of employment after graduation.
 That's great news for RIT students since it is 57% more than the average college graduate's salary of $39,802 per year.